Top 10 Tourism Website Marketing Fails

 Below is a screenshot of Seppeltsfield Vineyard Cottage’s website, with a clearly visible ‘Book Now’ button in the Main navigation:

-#2 Website Fail: Search Engine Compatibility and Optimisation non-existent
+#2 Website Fail: Search Engine Compatibility + Optimisation non-existent

 According to Google’s 2014 Traveler’s Road to Decision Research Study, in the researching and planning stages of travel, 57% of leisure travellers and 64% of business travellers turn to Search Engines as their first point of call, a trend that is increasing over time.

-This coupled with the fact that approximately 71% of total click-throughs occur on page 1 of Google’s search engine result listings means that tourism businesses really should be investing appropriate resources to developing and implementing a SEO strategy for their website, and also ensure their website is built with the ability for the authors to be able to optimise each webpage with appropriate keywords to attract people searching for relevant search queries.
+This coupled with the fact that approximately 71% of total click-throughs occur on page 1 of Google’s search engine result page means that tourism businesses really should be investing appropriate resources to developing and implementing a SEO strategy for their website, and also ensure their website is built with the ability for the authors to be able to optimise each webpage with appropriate search queries to attract your Ideal Customers.

 #3 Website Fail: Footer Navigation not optimised or non-existent